 It must be noted that the vehicle is stopped away from massive structures, utility and transmission towers, trees, and overpasses.

 b.
-The person must stay inside the vehicle until shaking stops.
+The person must stay inside the vehicle until the shaking stops.

 Proceeding through bridges, ramps as soon as the earthquake stops must be avoided as these structures may have been damaged due to the tremors.

 D. When one is trapped in fallen debris:

 If a person happens to be trapped in the counterparts of structures that have collapsed during the earthquake, the following practices may be beneficial:

 a.
 The person must remain calm and should not move around or kick up the accumulated dust particles.

 b.
 The mouth should be well covered by a handkerchief or by some clothing.

 c.
 The lighting of matchsticks or lighters must be completely avoided.